storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 4. Specifically, set the \`ARCHIVE_SYSTEM\` to \`none\`.
 This is because we need to boot the Pi to install some additional software to push our sentry clips in Storj.
 Please also set your Wifi settings.
 Save the file when you are done editing.

-Below is a small portion of the config file showing 'export ARCHIVE_SYSTEM=none' as well as the wifi settings.&#x20;
+Below is a small portion of the config file showing 'export ARCHIVE_SYSTEM=none' as well as the wifi settings.

 ```Text
 # Variables for CIFS (Windows/Mac file sharing) archiving